philsresearch/philsresearch.github.io/_posts/2019-01-31-label-driven-subdivision.md

 With the click of a button the user can paint an increase in face depth on all visible faces.
 In Figure 12
 I painted all visible faces on the bunny mesh.
-The resulting mesh is clearly dense on one side and not ont the other.
+The resulting mesh is clearly dense on one side and not on the other.

 Another good example is depicted in Figure 13 where the control mesh on has faces with a high